hazelweakly/hazelweakly.me/src/blog/the-future-of-observability-observability-3-0.md

 Which is wild, right?
 Imagine a sales team that had a motto of "we create sales leads!" and then never talked about the "and then" part.
 Imagine a marking department whose mission was "we create impactful campaigns to raise awareness!" and then never bothered to think about what comes after that.
-Imagine an engineering organization who aligned around the most beautiful strategy of "we design reliable systems" and then forgot to care about writing the fucking code in the first place.
+Imagine an engineering organisation who aligned around the most beautiful strategy of "we design reliable systems" and then forgot to care about writing the fucking code in the first place.

 Seriously?
 Who would hire those jokers?
 Who would trust products produced by that malarkey?